ginolatorilla/vscode-dev-container/README.md

 # My VSCode Development Container

 Here I define my development container that I use with the [Remote - Containers](https://aka.ms/vscode-remote/) plugin in VSCode.
+This is oriented for a DevOps role.

 ## Usage